-Stephen has led the representation of debtors or other leading parties in the Chapter 11 restructurings of AmFin Financial, Chrysler, EaglePicher, Energy & Exploration Partners, Enron, Lehman Brothers, Midway Gold, Optima Specialty Steel, Patriot Coal, Station Casinos and Veris Gold, among many others, and he represented the Court Appointed Expert in the City of Detroit’s historic Chapter 9 case.
-Stephen currently is serving as special counsel to the State of New Jersey in the out of court restructuring of Atlantic City and as lead restructuring advisor to Dana Gas PJSC, the largest independent gas company in the Middle East, in its US$700 million Islamic financing restructuring.
+Stephen has led the representation of debtors or other leading parties in the Chapter 11 cases and/or out-of-court restructurings of AmFin Financial, Blackjewel LLC, Chrysler, EaglePicher, Energy & Exploration Partners, Enron, Ferrellgas, Hartshorne Mining Group, Lehman Brothers, Midway Gold, Optima Specialty Steel, Patriot Coal, Station Casinos, Veris Gold and WorldCom, among many others, and he represented the Court Appointed Expert in the City of Detroit’s historic Chapter 9 case.
+Stephen served as Examiner for Purdue Pharma, as special counsel to the State of New Jersey in the out-of-court restructuring of Atlantic City and as lead restructuring advisor to Dana Gas PJSC, the largest independent gas company in the Middle East, in its US$700 million Islamic financing restructuring.

 Stephen also led Squire Patton Boggs’ representation of the American College of Bankruptcy in filing an amicus brief with the United States Supreme Court in the significant Stern related case of Executive Benefits Insurance Agency v.
 Peter H. Arkison, Trustee of the Estate of Bellingham Insurance Agency, Inc.